-The UBID Board is currently operating with only four of five Trustees in place, with two of those positions having their terms extended in order to maintain quorum.
-Nominations for three trustee positions - two positions for a three-year term and one position for a two-year term - recently closed, with three names being put forward.
-As such the three nominees will be acclaimed as UBID Trustees with no election required.
-Administration and Finance.
+At the start of this study, the UBID Board was operating with only four of five Trustees in place, with two of those positions having their terms extended in order to maintain quorum.
+In September 2020, three Trustee positions were filled through acclamation - two positions for a three-year term and one position for a two-year term - resulting in a full Board of Trustees at the writing of this Final Report.

-Earlier this year, UBID administration staff were operating at approximately 2.2 FTEs, with 1 fulltime and 2 part-time staff.
+Earlier this year, UBID administration staff were operating at approximately 2.2 FTEs, with 1 full-time and 2 part-time staff.
 With the recent retirement of the Chief Administrative Officer in July 2020, the Deputy CAO has assumed additional responsibilities, as well as brought on contract support as required.